Travelling Without Moving: Composition

 "High Times", a song with "razor-edged funky guitars", references Kay's drug use during the recording of The Return of the Space Cowboy: "'High Times' was admitting the truth of the matter, of where I'd been and how lucky I was to be coming out of the other side."
 This is followed by the reggae track, "Drifting Along".
-The tracks "Didjerema" and "Didjital Vibrations" are instrumental tracks containing ambient didgeridoo.
+The tracks "Didjerama" and "Didjital Vibrations" are instrumental tracks containing ambient didgeridoo.
 The title track is next on the album and samples Kay's purple Lamborghini in the intro.
 It features a "driving groove" and after two minutes, it "transitions into a bassline-paced, heavy workout".
-The album ends with the dance track, "You Are My Love", and the soul ballad, "Spend A Lifetime".
+The album ends with the dance track, "You Are My Love", and the soul ballad, "Spend a Lifetime".

 Release

 Travelling Without Moving was first released on 28 August 1996 in Japan, then on 9 September 1996 in the United Kingdom on Sony Soho Square.
 Released on the Work record label in January 1997, it was the band's first US Billboard 200 entry, where it reached number 24 and it sold 1,400,000 shipments.
 The album peaked at number 2 in the UK chart and sold 1,219,197 copies.
-In Japan, it reached number 6, and in the year end charts there, it ranked number 87 in 1996 and number 58 in 1997.
-It peaked at number 2 in the French SNEP Album charts and number 6 in the year end chart in 1996.
-In Switzerland, it reached number 3 in the Swiss Albums Charts, and number 37 in the year end chart in 1996.
-It ranked number 9 in the German Media Control Albums Chart, and It ranked at number 69 in 1996 and number 38 in 1997 in the German year end charts.
+In Japan, it reached number 6, and in the year end chart there, it ranked number 87 in 1996 and number 58 in 1997.
+It peaked at number 2 in the French SNEP albums chart and number 6 in the year end chart in 1996.
+In Switzerland, it reached number 3 in the Swiss Albums Chart, and number 37 in the year end chart in 1996.
+It ranked number 9 in the German Media Control Albums Chart, and It ranked at number 69 in 1996 and number 38 in 1997 in the German year-end chart.
 In the Netherlands, in peaked at 16 in the album chart, and number 48 in the year end chart in 1997.
-In the Australian ARIA Albums chart, it ranked at 6 and in 1997 47 at the end of the year.
+In the Australian ARIA Albums Chart, it ranked at 6 and in 1997 47 at the end of the year.
 The album was certified platinum in these countries, except in Germany where it was certified gold.
-It was also triple Platinum in Europe by the IFPI denoting sales of 3,000,000 copies.
-The album overall sold 8,000,000 copies worldwide.
-In 2013, Travelling Without Moving was one of the first three albums to be re-issued on the band's 20th anniversary campaign, also containing a bonus disc of remixes, demos, live performances and b-sides.
+It was also triple platinum in Europe by the IFPI denoting sales of 3,000,000 copies.
+The album has overall sold more than 8 million copies worldwide.
+In 2013, Travelling Without Moving was one of the first three albums to be re-issued on the band's 20th anniversary campaign, also containing a bonus disc of remixes, demos, live performances and B-sides.